Why Healthcare Is Ransomware's Primary Target

 OCR has levied multi-million dollar penalties against healthcare organizations that experienced ransomware attacks and could not demonstrate prior compliance with these requirements.
 In a notable enforcement action, OCR settled with a Massachusetts medical center following a ransomware incident that exposed over 200,000 patient records — with the penalty driven not by the attack itself but by the organization's failure to conduct a thorough risk analysis beforehand.

-Ransomware prevention and HIPAA compliance are not separate programs.
+Healthcare ransomware prevention and HIPAA compliance are not separate programs.
 Organizations that build their security controls around HIPAA's technical safeguard requirements are, by definition, building a defensible ransomware prevention posture.
-Dental offices and other specialty practices face the same HIPAA obligations as large health systems — the requirements do not scale down based on practice size, only the implementation approach does.
+For a detailed breakdown of what HIPAA requires technically, see our guide to HIPAA cybersecurity requirements.
+Dental offices and other specialty practices face the same obligations as large health systems — the requirements don't scale based on practice size.
+Our guide to HIPAA compliance for dental offices addresses the specific implementation challenges smaller practices face.

 HIPAA Breach Notification: The 60-Day Clock